 Lisa Gibbs has a diverse background in ballet and modern dance, higher education, customer service, and arts administration.
 She is a former professional dancer with Southern Danceworks, a modern dance company directed by Teri Weksler of the Mark Morris Dance Group.
 Lisa continued a performance career with two Birmingham area companies—Sanspointe, a modern dance company, and Arova, a contemporary ballet company, prior to retiring in 2011.
 From 2002 to 2013, Ms. Gibbs was on faculty at Samford University as the Coordinator of Dance, the Box Office Manager, and was the Administrative Assistant for the Department of Theatre and Dance.
 She also has extensive experience in the restaurant industry, from which she gained a strong focus on high quality products and customer service.
 She is now utilizing that experience to build a second career with Primerica, a financial services company devoted to helping Main Street families become properly protected, debt free, and financially independent.

-In addition to working part time for the Alabama Dance Council, Lisa is writing her dissertation on dance education in Alabama as she pursues an Ed.D. in Higher Education Administration at the University of Alabama.
+In addition to working part time for the Alabama Dance Council, Lisa has completed her dissertation on dance education in Alabama, earning an Ed.D. in Higher Education Administration at the University of Alabama.
 She is a member of the National Dance Education Organization and is an American Ballet Theatre National Training Curriculum certified instructor for Primary through Level 5.
-During the school year, she teaches ballet at The Pointe Dance Arts in Hoover.
+During the school year, she teaches ballet at The Pointe Dance Arts in Hoover and at Shelton State Community College.
 Gibbs also serves as Chair of the Fine Arts Committee of the Norton Board of Advisors for Birmingham-Southern College.